roderickjackson-bradley/socket_io_app/work/w11/d1/01-handling-input-in-react.md

 #### Using Forms in React

-Although forms are not required for handling input in React, they can provide a benefits such as:
+Although forms are not required for handling input in React, they can provide benefits such as:

-- Styling using CSS frameworks that rely on inputs being wrapped in a form.
+- Using CSS frameworks to perform styling on inputs that rely on them being wrapped in a form.
 - Validation

 Currently, the `<form>` component is being rendered in the DOM: